 Khusoko.com had a sit-down and talked to Angela Kariuki, aka Camille.

-She is behind the incredible Camille & Co. and her new distribution service C&C Distro, a record label and boutique creative agency whose goal is to represent groundbreaking African talent, fashion, and art scenes.
+She is behind the incredible Camille & Co. and her new distribution service, C&C Distro, a record label and boutique creative agency whose goal is to represent groundbreaking African talent, fashion, and art scenes.

 She had no idea that her passion would turn into a full-time job.
 She is creating a space like no other.

-Using her connections in the streaming world with platforms like Spotify, Apple Music, and Youtube Music, she is working to push African music to the world by building a sustainable structure that will benefit these artists in all facets of their careers.
+Using her connections in the streaming world with platforms like Spotify, Apple Music, and YouTube Music, she is working to push African music to the world by building a sustainable structure that will benefit these artists in all facets of their careers.

 “Music is the most important thing to me.
 Music, talent, fashion, and art scenes, all intertwine and when they intertwine, beautiful things happen.”

 I’m challenging myself to do something that I’ve never done before.
 Taking risks.
-When I get results, that in a way is a form of promotion already because the music industry is like word of mouth, people see your results and they’re like, oh, I want to work with her.
+When I get results, that, in a way, is a form of promotion already because the music industry is like word of mouth; people see your results, and they’re like, oh, I want to work with her.
 I want to work with him.

 Do you have a wow moment?

-It’s not for everyone, but I guess that’s why I have to always remind myself, that I have the ability to create.
+It’s not for everyone, but I guess that’s why I always have to remind myself that I have the ability to create.

-That ability, to make something out of nothing.
-To do what I’m passionate about and create value in that and make money from that.
+I have the ability to make something out of nothing, to do what I’m passionate about, to create value in that, and to make money from that.

 What are your top three priorities?